Scientific portraits and portraits for science

 A conference exploring scientific portraiture, bringing together historians of art and historians of science.

-This one-day event looks at portraits of scientists, portraits created for scientific study, and portrait collections in academic and learned organisations.
+This one-day event looked at portraits of scientists, portraits created for scientific study, and portrait collections in academic and learned organisations.
 What was the significance to scientists in having their images recorded and displayed for posterity?
 How have portraits been created, used and collected by scientists in the course of their work?
 How are issues of diversity and Empire reflected in portrait collections?

 For all enquiries, please contact library@royalsociety.org.